marcovicentini/HW2ADM/README.md

 __[CRQ1]__: The price per mile is computed in two ways for each trip, also the mean and the standart deviation is computed for that.
 The t-test is done for all the possible pairs of distribution of different boroughs.
 All the necessary plots is presented.
 Division by Duration of the variable P=Fare amount/Distance has managed to mitigate the effect of traffic and we saw that there is not difference in costs of taxis through borough.

 __[CRQ2]__: The number of trips that starts in each zone is visualized on a chropleth map.
 Another map allows to count the races that end up in the single zone.
 All the discoveries are commented.
+All the necessary plots you can find in the folder 'plots' in this repository.